curl/everything-curl/protocols.md

 same.

-The protocols mentioned in this chapter are all "Application Protocols", which means they are transfered over more lower level protocols, like TCP, UDP and TLS.
+The protocols mentioned in this chapter are all "Application Protocols", which means they are transferred over more lower level protocols, like TCP, UDP and TLS.
 They are also themselves protocols that change over time, get new features and get attacked so that new ways of handling security etc forces curl to adapt and change.